rust-lang/edition-guide/src/rust-2018/simd-for-faster-computing.md

 result in a third slice.
 The simplest possible way to do this would be to do exactly what the code does, and loop through each set of elements, add them together, and store it in the result.
 However, compilers can often do better.
-LLVM will often “autovectorize” code like this, which is a fancy term for “use SIMD.”
+LLVM will usually “autovectorize” code like this, which is a fancy term for “use SIMD.”
 Imagine that `a` and `b` were both 16 elements long.
 Each element is a `u8`, and so that means that each slice would be 128 bits of data.
 Using SIMD, we could put both `a` and `b` into 128 bit registers, add them together